CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Tutorials/07_Webmaps.md

 **Exporting and Formatting a Georeferenced Historical Map**
 1. *Find the latitude and longitude* coordinates of your image.
 We will need these later on when we import the historical map into our web map.
 Enable the `Lat Lon Tools` plugin in QGIS.
 Then use it to select the top left and bottom right corners of your raster and copy these to your notes.
 One thing that is important to note, you must choose the corners of your raster dataset (i.e. the corners of the black rectangle around your rotated map).
 ![img](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/blob/master/Tutorials/Images/Webmaps/05_LatLonTools.png).
-2. *Set No Data Value.* Open the `Properties` menu for the georeference historical map.
+2. *Set No Data Value.* Open the `Properties ` menu for the georeferenced historical map.
 In the Transparency tab enter 0 in the `Additional no data value` field.
 Click **Apply**.
-You should notice that the black border around the outside of your image dissapears.
+You should notice that the black border around the outside of your image disappears.
 ![instructions image](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/blob/master/Tutorials/Images/Webmaps/01_NoData.png)
 3. *Export Historical Map as a GeoTiff.* Right click on the georeferenced map in the layers panel and select Save as.
-Then in the save as dialogue box select `Rendered image` as the output mode.
+Then in the save as dialog box select `Rendered image` as the output mode.
 Select `GTiff` as the format.
 Name  your image and save it in the appropriate directory.
 (You must select `Rendered image` in order to export a version of your map without the black border)
 ![instructions image](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/blob/master/Tutorials/Images/Webmaps/01_MapExport.png)
 4. *Reducing the File Size of the Map Image*.
-To make it more managable to load in the browser open the GeoTiff file we just created in the photo editor of your choice, adjust the image size to something more managable and then export as a **.png**.
+To make it more manageable to load in the browser open the GeoTiff file we just created in the photo editor of your choice, adjust the image size to something more manageable and then export as a **.png**.
 Save this file in the `data` folder of your webmap directory.

 **Exporting Vector Layers as GeoJSON**
 Our webmap will rely on a different data format for our spatial data.
 Up until now we have been working with shapefiles.
 When we upload our annotations to the web we will be using a data format called GeoJSON.
 It is a different way to structure spatial and tabular information and it preserves all of the information we have come to expect from shapefiles.